 According to Glassdoor, the national average base salary for maintenance engineers is $65,480.
 The average pay ranges from $45k to $91k.

-The platform calculates average salary estimates using reports and reviews from employees, official salaries posted by recruiters, and pay demands of jobseekers.
+The platform calculates average salary estimates using reports and reviews from employees, official salaries posted by recruiters, and the pay demands of jobseekers.

 This allows candidates to select their preferred positions based on who the employer is and what they are offering in terms of a job package.